Multilingual Routing in Mixture-of-Experts: Intervention Results

-\paragraph{Sensitivity to Target Layers} As foreshadowed by the results on deactivation, we find the most important to be \textit{location} of the intervention.
-Optimal configurations vary slightly by model, but generally, intervening on a very small numbers of targeted experts leads to improvements. \qwen requires the strictest selection threshold $\tau$, while \phimoe works best with minimal interventions (though with 2 experts-per-token, each intervention has much greater impact).
-For \gpt~on MGSM, the effectiveness of \textit{hard}-activation with $\tau=0.3$ is surprising because here, an expert active on as low as 35\% of domain tokens in English would be force-activated on \textit{all} tokens during evaluation.
-Despite these differences, the sensitivity to target layers far exceeds that to these tunable parameters for all models, with performance rapidly degrading when steering outside ourselected layers.
-This strict delimitation of the language-universal middle layers is notable, and also validates the efficacy of the visualizations from the routing analysis in revealing these boundaries.
-Combining with other interventions, such as activating multilingual experts in the top and bottom layers, tends to nullify the gains from these precise middle layer interventions.
-In the ends, our experiments show that only by targeting a small number of task-specific experts in these precise, language-universal middle layers can we achieve consistent positive gains in multilingual performance.
+\paragraph{Sensitivity to Target Layers} Despite the above differences across models, the sensitivity to target layers far exceeds that to these tunable hyperparameters for all models.
+We leveraged our divergence graphs (Figure~\ref{fig:colored}, Appendix~\ref{divergenceplots}) to determine the layers, and using layers slightly outside of this zone led to significant performance degradation rather than improvement.
+This strict delimitation is notable; it suggests that while middle layers are naturally language-agnostic, the routing differences elsewhere represent meaningful specialization that our intervention merely disrupts.
+In addition, these results also validate the efficacy of the visualizations from the routing analysis in revealing these boundaries.
+Combining with other interventions, such as activating multilingual experts in the top and bottom layers, tends to nullify the gains.
+In the end, our experiments show that only by targeting a small number of task-specific experts in these precise, language-universal middle layers can we achieve consistent positive gains in multilingual performance.

+Overall, the baseline failures and number of conditions under which these interventions do not work highlight the difficulty of intervening in heavily-trained MoE routers without hurting performance.
+As a result, the consistent improvements from our small-scale test-time intervention are notable.
+The layer-wise conditions under which it happens imply that the inability of such MoE LLMs to activate similar middle-layer task-experts across languages is a limitation for cross-lingual transfer.